 True story: when my husband and I were just starting to get serious about our budget, we were spending almost $1,000/month on food… for 2 adults and 1 little baby (who really didn’t count toward our food bill).

 I’m almost embarrassed to tell you those numbers… but it was our reality.

 We were so lost and desperate to find a way to be able to actually eat without digging ourselves into debt.

-That’s when someone told me about meal planning and I think I laughed in their face.
-Who has the time for that?!
+That’s when someone told me about some of these simple tips and I think I laughed in their face.
+Who has the time for meal prep and batch cooking?!

 Well, eventually we dug ourselves deeper and deeper into this hole of grocery spending, and I was ready to try anything to get our spending in check.

 I gave meal planning a show and it was honestly everything that I needed.
 It changed the way we budget, the way we eat, and the amount that we spend on food… by A LOT!